koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 You can imagine the implementation of many functions from the name.
 But commitMount is not.
 commitMount is only called when finalizeInitialChildren returns true.
-ReactDOM uses the function to implement autoFocus attrivbute. finalizeInitialChildren returns true the tag is button or input or select or textarea and autoFucos prop is true.
+ReactDOM uses the function to implement autoFocus attribute. finalizeInitialChildren returns true if the tag is button, input, select, or textarea and autoFucos prop is true.
 -->

 # Others